abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-nginx-ingress-controller.md

 - read the previous chapter [Deploy abcdesktop on Azure with Kubernetes](azure.md)
 - `az` command line interface [azure-cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.
-- A running AZURE Kubernetes service cluster `ready` and running.
+- A running Azure Kubernetes Service cluster that is `ready` and running.
 - your own internet domain
 - `kubectl` command line
 - `helm` command line

 ## Overview

-In this chapter we are going to, use a `nginx-ingress-controller` to host your abcdesktop service with a public IP Address, then configure dns zone file to use your own domain name, and activate TLS to secure your service.
+In this chapter, you will use an NGINX ingress controller to expose your abcdesktop service with a public IP address, configure your DNS zone file to use your own domain name, and enable TLS to secure the service.

 ## Update http-router service